-FIDE: FIDE (Federation Internationale des Echecs) is a French word which means World Chess Federation.
+FIDE (World Chess Federation): FIDE (Federation Internationale des Echecs) is a French word which means World Chess Federation.
+It is in charge of all the chess activities around the world.
 FIDE has laid down the rules (the laws of chess) for playing the game of chess.